KrisjianSmith/RegLang/README.md

     feature is not yet implemented.
 3. Backwards compatibility - Since RegLang compiles into the regex notation that is already supported, using RegLang in your project should be plug-and-play.
-Simply write your regex using the RegLang syntax, compile it, and copy/paste it right where your old regex was
+Simply write your regex using the RegLang syntax, compile it, and copy/paste it right where your old regex was; no need to import additional tools or modify any of your projects configurations.

 It should be stated that this project is heavily inspired by the Rosie Pattern Language, developed by Dr. Jamie Jennings of North Carolina State University.
 I had the pleasure of working on this project